Please take a few moments to sign up to our mailing list and we will send you a newsletter about our events from time to time.

 Our Polish House in Glasgow is named in honour of General Władysław Sikorski, Prime Minister of the Polish Government in Exile and Commander-in-Chief of the Polish Forces during much of the Second World War.
 Established in 1954, and the prime focus of the Polish community in Glasgow ever since, we are formally constituted as the General Wladyslaw Sikorski Memorial House, Polish Social & Educational Society in Glasgow.
 Our Society premises include a restaurant, the Sikorski Club lounge-bar, library and function room.
 We also offer language classes, film presentations, discussion groups, musical evenings and other cultural activities of interest to Poles and Scots alike.
 In the best traditions of Poland and Scotland, we welcome new members and visitors of every nationality to our Polish House - Dom Polski.

 Following a review by the Licensing Standards Officers the Board of Trustees would like to remind everyone of the following:

 It is illegal to consume alcohol or be in possession of an open container of alcohol outside the premises of the bar.
 This includes the back yard and the front steps.
 Management have been instructed to take corrective action if members try to take alcoholic drinks outside.

-All members are respectfully reminded that subscriptions for 2017/18 are now due and should be paid as soon as possible.
-Current fees are £20 (£15 senior citizens and students) which can be paid at the bar or by post to The Treasurer, The Sikorski Polish Club, 5 Parkgrove Terrace, Glasgow G3 7SD (cheque made payable to "The Polish Educational Society in Glasgow".
+Current fees are £20 (£15 senior citizens and students) which can normally be paid at the bar or by post to The Treasurer, The Sikorski Polish Club, 5 Parkgrove Terrace, Glasgow G3 7SD (cheque made payable to "The Polish Educational Society in Glasgow".